Gaoyagi/Doot-Doot/README.md

+# Doot-Doot bot
+A Golang Discod muisc bot that join calls and streams music to everyone in the call.
+(inspired by rhytm and Groovy bots)

+## Direct Dependencies:
+- github.com/bwmarrin/discordgo
+- github.com/bwmarrin/dgvoice
+- github.com/spf13/viper

+## Author

 game plan:
 -create discord bot [x]
 -figure out how to get it to react to an @'ing in a channel